 Facial moisturizing products must be safe and free of stinging, burning or itching.
 There are countless moisturizers which vary in color, consistency, fragrance and active ingredients.
 Most fall under the category of either a concentrate, cream or a lotion.
 They can be differentiated by their physical properties and chemical composition.
 Concentrates are the thickest of all formulations.
 Creams are less thick than concentrates yet more occlusive and thicker than lotions.
 Concentrates are for very dry flaky skin.
 Creams are preferred for night application and are favored for treating special areas like around the eyes and neck.
 Lotions contain more water and have lower oil content than creams.
 Lotions are less occlusive, absorb into the skin easily and are pourable.
 Many people use lotions in the day time and are often preferred by people with oily acne prone skin.

 Patients with oily skin are often troubled by their appearance, discomfort and a sense of uncleanliness.
 Harsh over-cleansing to remove excess oil will result in barrier damage and excessive dry skin.
-Many moisturizers created for oily skin types are also designed to help control oil.
+Many moisturizers created for oily skin types are also designed to help control the appearance of oily skin.
 This is typically accomplished by adding mattifying agents to absorb oil.
-See riversol products for oily skin HERE
+See Riversol products for oily skin here.

 There are a number of features associated with aging.
 Some are related to chronological age, but many can also be attributed to sun damage over time.
-Both age and sun damage effect the skin’s natural barrier and its ability regulate moisture.
-For both aging skin and sun damage the use of either a concentrate or regular cream is recommended.
-Many anti-aging formulas will include active ingredients like vitamin C, vitamin E or Beta-T to specifically target wrinkles, fine lines and sun damage.
+Both age and sun damage affect the skin’s natural barrier and its ability regulate moisture.
+To reduce the look of aging skin and sun damage, the use of either a concentrate or regular cream is recommended.
+Many anti-aging formulas will include active ingredients like vitamin C, vitamin E or other antioxidants to specifically target the appearance of wrinkles, fine lines and sun damage.

-Eye creams are specially formulated moisturizers used to target eye area concerns including dark circles, puffiness and fine lines.
+Eye creams are specially formulated moisturizers used to target eye area concerns including the appearance of dark circles, puffiness and fine lines.
 The active ingredient of choice are ingredients called peptides.
-There are many different types of peptides most which encourage collagen production resulting in firmer younger looking skin.
-Learn more about the Riversol eye cream HERE
+There are many different types of peptides most which encourage firmer and younger looking skin.
+Learn more about the Riversol eye cream here

 There are countless options when it comes to the treatment of dehydrated skin.
 As evidenced above, understanding the causes of dry skin makes it easier to mitigate the effects.
 Slight adjustments to daily skin care regimens, an awareness of the seasonal effects on your skin and being knowledgeable and practical about your choices of moisturizer(s) will lead to more hydrated and healthier skin.